ui-widgets-js/popup-menu/README.md

 ```
 Check [demo/index.js](https://github.com/ui-widgets-js/popup-menu/blob/master/demo/index.js) for the full example code.

-Note: This example code uses [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
-Consider using [webpack](https://www.npmjs.com/package/webpack) to import PopupMenu same way.
+Note: This example code uses module [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+Consider using [webpack](https://www.npmjs.com/package/webpack) to be able to import PopupMenu the same way.

 ## Styling the PopupMenu

-Modify the font, the color, or any other property of the PopupMenu by adding css for _popup-menu_ tag in your application.
+Modify the font, the color, or any other property of PopupMenu by adding css for _popup-menu_ tag in your application.
 For example:
 ```
   body popup-menu {
     background-color: #add8e624;